German group mulls remote-controlled ships to fix skipper shortage

 “There is a market for remote-controlled ships,” said Janis Bargsten, Seafar’s commercial director, adding that establishing a regulatory framework would take less time than perfecting the technology.

-In Duisburg, Seafar and HGK have already created a centre for autonomous navigation and are awaiting the approval of the German authorities to launch their first vessels.
+In Duisburg, Seafar and HGK have already created a center for autonomous navigation and are awaiting the approval of the German authorities to launch their first vessels.

 In the initial test phase, two captains will remain on board the remotely guided ships.